Bumber64/dfhack/docs/plugins/regrass.rst

 ``regrass here``
     Regrass the selected tile, refilling existing and depleted grass.
 ``regrass here 0,0,90 --zlevel``
     Regrass all z-levels including the selected tile's z-level through z-level 90, refilling existing and depleted grass.
 ``regrass 0,0,100 19,19,119 --ashes --mud``
     Regrass tiles in the 20x20x20 cube defined by the coords, refilling existing and depleted grass, and converting ashes and muddy stone (if respective blocks ever had grass.)
-``regrass 10,10,100 -badunm``
+``regrass 10,10,100 -baudnm``
-    Regrass the block that contains the given coord -- converting ashes, tiles under buildings, and muddy stone -- adding all compatible grass types, and filling each grass type to max.
+    Regrass the block that contains the given coord; converting ashes, muddy stone, and tiles under buildings; adding all compatible grass types, and filling each grass type to max.
 ``regrass -f ""``
     Regrass the entire map, refilling existing and depleted grass, else filling with a randomly selected grass type if non-existent.